 Level 2 – 75%

 Extends seventy-five percent (75%) of individual program cost to households who meet the eligibility criteria; the household participants are in two or more government subsided programs; and the selected recreational program is a health and wellness program that enhances and/or supports physical fitness and mobility.
-Course registration is through Scholarship Coordinator only and attendance is mandatory in order to maintain scholarship eligibility.
+Course registration is through the Scholarship Coordinator only and attendance is mandatory in order to maintain scholarship eligibility.
 Max of 2 classes per person per session.

 Level 3 – 100%